NEO Surveyor

 Overview

-Building on the success of NASA's NEOWISE space telescope – on the lookout for near-Earth objects since 2013 – the agency's NEO Surveyor will be the first spacecraft created specifically to find large numbers of potentially hazardous asteroids and comets.
+Building on the success of NASA's NEOWISE space telescope, the agency's NEO Surveyor will be the first spacecraft created specifically to find large numbers of asteroids and comets that are potentially hazardous to Earth.

 In addition, NEO Surveyor will be able to find asteroids that approach Earth from the direction of the Sun, as well as ones both leading and trailing our planet's orbit, where they are typically obscured by the glare of sunlight.
 All of these are threats that larger ground-based observatories could miss.